frankodoom/CountryData.Net/docs/README.md

-### GetCountryFlag (string shortCode)
+### GetCountryEmojiFlag (string shortCode)

-The `GetCountryFlag ()` method is designed to fetch the  flag of a specific country using its ISO 3166-1 alpha-2 code.
+The `GetCountryEmojiFlag ()` method is designed to fetch the  flag of a specific country using its ISO 3166-1 alpha-2 code.
 This method provides a simple and effective way to visually represent countries in your application.

 Here's the method signature in C#: